crystalwanyulee/data_science_projects/readme.md

 # About

-Hi, I am a Master of Science in Business Analytics student at Brandeis University and a professional marketer with 4-year advertising experiences.
-I enjoy digging into complex data sets and uncover interesting, actionable insights to solve business problems.
-I am proficient in data extraction, data wrangling, data visualization and building machine learning models for prediction with Python, R and SQL.
-Now, I am currently taking a financial concentration and courses about natural language processing(NLP) to gain deep skills to solve more and more business problems.
+Hi, I am a savvy technical analyst with 4-year experience in data analytics and 2-year experience in fast-paced startup environments.
+Proficient in SQL, Python, dbt, and various BI tools, including Tableau and Metabase.